Toteuch/anime-reco/Readme.md

 # Anime-Reco

+#### Next Version

+* Create a JobTask to plan an asynchronous task
+* Abandon a JobTask that is not finished (in STARTED or QUEUED state)
+* Process user's similarity for a Profile (and a required linked user)

 #### Version 0.2.0

 * Create a Profile from a Subject, email and Avatar URL: the Subject and the Email mustn't exist already